taivop/talks/README.md

 ## Speaker photos

-Please see [/photos] for two types of headshots.
+Please see [this folder](/photos) for two types of headshots.
 I prefer using the cartoon image where possible.

 ## Contact